mwbowers/mwbowers.github.io/reference/expo/qsys-expo-model/web-display-file-proxy.md

 ---
 title: WebDisplayFileProxy class
-description: Defines a Proxy implementation for the WebDisplayFile
+description: "Defines a Proxy implementation for the WebDisplayFile "
+last_modified_at: 2024-06-26T20:27:13Z
 ---

 Defines a Proxy implementation for the WebDisplayFile